Come see if Thailand is actually right for you.

 Conservative estimates.
 Your real costs may be lower.
 These numbers assume a comfortable life, not a cheap one.

-The number that tends to surprise people isn't the rent — it's health insurance.
-For someone 55 or older, a solid expat plan runs ฿7,500 to ฿14,000 a month — closer to $200–$400 USD.
+The number that tends to surprise people isn't the rent.
+It's health insurance.
+For someone 55 or older, a solid expat plan runs ฿7,500 to ฿14,000 a month, closer to $200 to $400 USD.
 A GP visit costs around $25.
 Private hospitals in Bangkok are genuinely good.

 Dental care isn't covered by Medicare at home.
 A cleaning at a reputable private clinic runs about $35.